-- 1. Demonstrate the working of instruments for measuring internal, external angles, dimensions and surface roughness. - 2.
-Examine alignment of various machine tools. - 3.
-Explain the various design principles practically. - 4.
-Write the working principle of various types design instruments
+- 1. Demonstrate the use of instruments for measuring linear (internal and external), angular dimensions and surface roughness. - 2.
+Perform alignment tests on various machine tools. - 3.
+Gain the knowledge about various design principles practically - 4.
+Acquire the working/ operation of various types of dynamometers.